manuel-serrano/hiphop/doc/api.md

 * __or__ a standard expression;
 * takes at least one child.

-Like Abort statement, this instruction makes a preemption of its body.
-However, when the guard is true, WeakAbort preempts its body only after the reaction which made the guard true.
+Like Abort, this instruction makes a preemption of its body.
+However, when the guard is true, WeakAbort preempts its body only after the instant which made the guard true.

 ### <hiphop.suspend> ###
 [:@glyphicon glyphicon-tag tag]